alt-react/Active-Directory-Home-Lab/README.md

 - Draw.io - for creating the network diagram
 - VirtualBox - for creating the virtual network and the virtual machines
-- Windows Media Creation Tool
+- Windows Media Creation Tool - to get Windows 10 ISO
-- Sysmon
+- Sysmon - to collect telemetry
-- Splunk SIEM
+- Splunk SIEM - to organize and analyze logs

 ## Steps
 <details>